cisco/cisco-network-puppet-module/README.md

 ##### The [`puppetlabs-resource_api`](https://forge.puppet.com/puppetlabs/resource_api) module

-On each puppetserver or PE master that needs to serve catalogs for NX-OS devices, classify or apply the [`ciscopuppet::server`](https://github.com/cisco/cisco-network-puppet-module/blob/master/manifests/server.pp) class.
+On each puppetserver or PE master that needs to serve catalogs for NX-OS devices, classify or apply the [`ciscopuppet::server`](manifests/server.pp) class.
 Using this class assumes that your puppetserver or PE Master is managed by Puppet.

 ### <a name="setup-puppet-agent">Puppet Agent (LTS)</a>

+**‼️NOT REQUIRED FOR AGENTLESS WORKFLOW ‼️**

 The Puppet Agent requires installation and setup on each device.
 Agent setup can be performed as a manual process or it may be automated.
 For more information please see the [README-agent-install.md][USER-1] document for detailed instructions on agent installation and configuration on Cisco Nexus devices.

 ##### The `cisco_node_utils` Ruby Gem

 The [`cisco_node_utils`](https://rubygems.org/gems/cisco_node_utils) Ruby gem is a required component of the `ciscopuppet` module.
 This gem contains platform APIs for interfacing between Cisco CLI and Puppet resources.
-The gem can be automatically installed by Puppet agent by using the [`ciscopuppet::agent`](https://github.com/cisco/cisco-network-puppet-module/blob/master/manifests/agent.pp) class, only in exceptional circumstances you should consider installing the dependencies manually.
+The gem can be automatically installed by Puppet agent by using the [`ciscopuppet::agent`](manifests/agent.pp) class.
+Automatic dependency installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ##### The `puppet-resource_api` Ruby Gem

 The [`puppet-resource_api`](https://rubygems.org/gems/puppet-resource_api) Ruby gem is a required component of the `ciscopuppet` module.
-The gem can be automatically installed by a Puppet agent by using the [`ciscopuppet::agent`](https://github.com/cisco/cisco-network-puppet-module/blob/master/manifests/agent.pp) class, only in exceptional circumstances you should consider installing the dependencies manually.
+The gem can be automatically installed by a Puppet agent by using the [`ciscopuppet::agent`](manifests/agent.pp) class.
+Automatic dependency installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ##### Automatic Gem Install Using `ciscopuppet::agent`